Artist Statement | Kota | Oneness Artist

 Artist Statement

-At the foundation of this practice is the Law of Dependent Origination, as taught by Shakyamuni — the understanding that all things exist through mutual relationship.
-It connects also to wabi-sabi, ichigo-ichie, and Ko-Shinto — the aesthetics and spirit that run deep in Japanese culture.
+This practice resonates with the Law of Dependent Origination, as taught by Shakyamuni — the understanding that all things exist through mutual dependence.
+It connects, too, with wabi-sabi, ichigo-ichie, and Ko-Shinto — things alive within me that I rediscovered as I left my homeland, traveled the world, and made a life abroad.

 Notes

-Ko-Shinto: The indigenous, prehistoric spirituality of Japan that worships nature itself, prior to the influence of foreign religions.
+Ko-Shinto: Japan's indigenous, prehistoric spirituality — the worship of nature itself, before the influence of foreign religions.

 Dialogue with reclaimed wood